Hey Daddy Here Comes Mommy! Tutorial

 Jute Rope – or other type of cording to attach to your finished sign.
 Decide if you want this to hang around the neck of the ring bearer (younger child) or the rope will be handheld (older child).
 If this will be a hand-held sign you could use a thicker cord, but if it will hang around a child’s neck then use a thinner cord).
 I used some Jute Rope that I already had, and then wrapped it with a golden, wired ribbon to fancy it up

 2 Eye-Hooks – to insert at the top of the finished plaque, this is what you’ll lace your rope or cording through, so make sure the eye of the hooks are wide enough for the cording you selected

 Cup of Water – for rinsing your paint brush (paper cups are great, use and throw away)

 Paper Towels – to protect your work area, placed under your plaque, while painting.
 Also use to dry your paint brush, after rinsing.

 FIRST & EASIEST LETTERING OPTION:

 Use your computer to create the exact wording, size, style and font that you will use for your sign.
-I prefer Microsoft Publisher, but there are many cheaper options.
+I prefer using Microsoft Publisher to create this type of thing, but there are many cheaper options.
+I personally use Print Artist.
+One day maybe I will be able to afford Publisher 😊.
 You can also use Microsoft Word, but you don’t have as many creative options.
 Create your lettering, print and use as a stencil, easy-peasy!